Everybody Loves a Lover: The Shirelles version and rock and roll remakes

-"Everybody Loves a Lover" was remade by the Shirelles in 1962, reaching #19 in January 1963: this version, the group's final collaboration with producer Luther Dixon, replicates the backbeat and instrumentation of the Barbara George hit "I Know (You Don't Love Me No More)".
+"Everybody Loves a Lover" was remade by the Shirelles in 1962, reaching #19 in January 1963.
+This version, the group's final collaboration with producer Luther Dixon, replicates the backbeat and instrumentation of the Barbara George hit "I Know (You Don't Love Me No More)".

 Cash Box described it as "a contagious New Orleans-styled shuffle showcase," saying that "the gals (and the instrumentalists) polish it off in sparkling style."

-Besides concurrent covers for the UK market by both the Undertakers and Cliff Bennett, the Shirelles' version of "Everybody Loves a Lover" was also the template for the Sandie Shaw version recorded for her 1965 Sandie album, and also the Peaches and Herb version recorded for their 1967 album For Your Love.
-Also a live performance by Beryl Marsden of "Everybody Loves a Lover" with the Shirelles' version's arrangement was recorded at the Cavern Club in June 1963 and released on the multi-artist album At The Cavern released 1964.
+Besides concurrent covers for the UK market by both the Undertakers and Cliff Bennett, the Shirelles' version of "Everybody Loves a Lover" was also the template for the Sandie Shaw version recorded for her 1965 Sandie album as well as the Peaches and Herb version recorded for their 1967 album For Your Love.
+Additionally a live performance by Beryl Marsden of "Everybody Loves a Lover" with the Shirelles' version's arrangement was recorded at the Cavern Club in June 1963 and released on the multi-artist album At The Cavern in 1964.
 Checkmates, Ltd. released a version of the song as part of a medley on their 1967 debut album, Live!
 At Caesar's Palace.
 Guy Mitchell also recorded the song in 1960.

 Remakes - pop music

-In its original traditional pop format, "Everybody Loves a Lover" has also been recorded by The Angels (whose 1962 version bubbled under the Hot 100 with a #103 peak), Alice Babs (as "Den som glad är" _{Swedish}), Chisu (as "Kellä Kulta, Sillä Onni" _{Finnish}), Sacha Distel (as "Dis!
+In its original traditional pop format, "Everybody Loves a Lover" has also been covered by The Angels (whose 1962 version bubbled under the Hot 100 with a #103 peak), Alice Babs (as "Den som glad är" _{Swedish}), Chisu (as "Kellä Kulta, Sillä Onni" _{Finnish}), Sacha Distel (as "Dis!
 O Dis!" _{French}), Nana Gualdi (as "Junge Leute Brauchen Liebe" _{German}), Jan Howard, Laila Kinnunen (as "Kellä Kulta, Sillä Onni" _{Finnish}), Lill-Babs (as "Den som glad är" _{Swedish}), Angélica María (as "Vivaracho" _{Spanish}), Guy Mitchell, Jane Morgan, Line Renaud (as "Dis!
 O Dis!" _{French}), and Keely Smith.
 In 2010 Australian singer Melinda Schneider recorded the song for her Doris Day tribute album Melinda Does Doris.
 Instrumental versions have been recorded by Joe Loss and Shirley Scott.

-On 19 November 2015 a remake of "Everybody Loves a Lover" by Scott Dreier and Jane Monheit was made available for download at the Doris Day Animal Foundation website in return for a $5 donation, all donations thus raised going in their entirety to the Doris Day Animal Foundation, the song's publishers as well as the artists having waived any royalties.
+On 19 November 2015 a remake of "Everybody Loves a Lover" by Scott Dreier and Jane Monheit was made available for download at the Doris Day Animal Foundation website in return for a $5 donation.
+All monies raised went entirely to the foundation with the song's publishers and artists having waived any royalties.
 Recorded at EastWest Studios, the track is a preview of Dreier's upcoming tribute CD The Doris Day Project.